-Commentators say Jesus Death could be as early as Wednesday because the year Jesus died there was a special or high Sabbath one or two days before the normal weekly Sabbath.
+Some commentators say Jesus Death could have been as early as Tuesday or Wednesday sunset because the year Jesus died there was a special or high Sabbath one or two days before the normal weekly Sabbath.

 The word as used by the Jews means rest.
-They had weekly Sabbaths and some special Sabbaths that could any day of the week.
+They had weekly Sabbaths and some special Sabbaths that could be any day of the week.

 Matthew 21:1-28:20, Mark 13:1-16:20, Luke 19:1-24:53, John 11:1-21-25

 Jesus was in the tomb three days and three nights.

 The Hebrew day start’s at dusk, so a Hebrew day can overlap 2 Roman days, depending on the time of day):